dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 Having a pool size of 32, twice the CPU count, seems to be an improvement over a pool size of 10.
 We'll settle for that for the time being.
 In a high availability scenario of 2 instances running, that will be 64 connections in total, which gives a comfortable leeway before hitting PostgreSQL's default limit of 100 connections.

 We're now seeing consumer throughput of around 1000 messages / s.

 ## Batching message claiming

+An obvious source of inefficiency is the fact we're executing a database query per message
+- To claim the message
+- To mark the message as sent or errored

+It should be safe for the consumer to claim multiple messages at once, and then start processing them.
+If the service crashes before processing the whole batch, any outstanding messages will then be picked up by pollForClaimedMessages.

+The only caveat in claiming a batch of messages is we need to the process the whole batch before its TTL expires, or else we can observe duplicate delivery, once the regularly scheduled `pollForClaimedMessages` kicks in.
+In other words, it's now the case that `ClaimedMessagesPollingConfig.timeToLive` applies to *the whole batch*.